The Garden Grazer

 Make it spicy: Add jalapeño, cayenne pepper, chipotle in adobo sauce, red pepper flakes, black pepper, or simply top with your favorite hot sauce before serving.

-Vegetables: Swap in your own favorite veggies such as sweet corn, celery, bell pepper, kale, sweet potato, etc.
+Vegetables: Swap in your own favorite veggies such as spinach, celery, diced green chiles, bell pepper, roasted red bell pepper, kale, sweet potato, white potatoes, butternut squash, zucchini, summer squash, etc.

 Thickness: This is a fairly dense soup.
-Increase the broth to 5-6 cups for a more broth-heavy soup.
-The quinoa continues to soak up liquid as it sits and will thicken the soup to a stew-like consistency.
-(Alternatively, you can cook the quinoa separately, and add it in at the end.)
+So increase the broth to 6 cups for a thinner soup if desired.
+(Or slightly decrease the quinoa.)
+Be aware the quinoa continues to soak up liquid as it sits after cooking, and will thicken the soup to almost a stew-like consistency.
+Feel free to cook the quinoa separately and stir it in at the end if you prefer.

 Serving